shoumikhin/NSXtensions/README.md

 NSXtensions
 ===========

-A collection of useful extensions for standard Cocoa classes
+A collection of useful extensions for standard Cocoa classes.